 When Jeff Hammerbacher and I talked about our data science teams, we realized that as our organizations grew, we both had to figure out what to call the people on our teams.
 “Business analyst” seemed too limiting.
 “Data analyst” was a contender, but we felt that title might limit what people could do.
 After all, many of the people on our teams had deep engineering expertise.
 “Research scientist” was a reasonable job title used by companies like Sun, HP, Xerox, Yahoo, and IBM.
 However, we felt that most research scientists worked on projects that were futuristic and abstract, and the work was done in labs that were isolated from the product development teams.
 It might take years for lab research to affect key products, if it ever did.
 Instead, the focus of our teams was to work on data applications that would have an immediate and massive impact on the business.
 The term that seemed to fit best was data scientist: those who use both data and science to create something new (Patil 2011; empases added).

 Relation to surveillance capitalism

+>>> MAYBE MOVE THIS TO AFTER BIG DATA.
+Big data stands for the new context.

 The focus on data products at this point in history may be understood in light of Zuboff’s thesis that Google invented the business model of “surveillance capitalism” around 2003, based on the extraction of “behavioral surplus,” which was then exported to Facebook by Cheryl Sandberg in 2008 and became widespread after that (Zuboff 2019).
 Zuboff makes sense of the fact that in the O’Reilly papers Google’s services were frequently presented as exemplary data products, as well as the fact that the role of data scientist emerged at Facebook during the year of Sandberg’s arrival.
 It also sheds light on the nature of the “immediate and massive impact” of data products described by Patel: the prototypical data product is Google’s advertising auctioning platform, which, as a result of applying its massive amounts of behavioral data to predict user behavior, “produced a stunning 3,590 percent increase in revenue in less than four years” (Zuboff 2019: Ch.
 3, Part VI).
 More generally, Zuboff sheds light on the practical context within which this new iteration of data science emerged: in the heart of the system of computer-mediated economic transactions described by Varian (Varian 2010).
 In the previous milestone, when data science was imagined to be located as the center of the infrastructure of data-driven science (as in the NSF report cited above), this setting is transferred to domain of global, Internet-mediated commerce.
 Thus, just as the phrase “data scientist” leapt from one context to another at this time, so did the infrastructural framework within which it made sense.
 Again, the meaning of data science remains relatively unchanged from the classical definition; what changes is the context.